sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 * eLU - Exponential linear unit, range is [0,infinity)]
 * Softmax - A smooth approximation of the ReLUs function is the analytic function of the natural log of one, plus the exponential X. Derivative of Softplus function is a logistic function.
 The pros of using the Softplus function are, it's continuous and differentiable at zero, unlike the ReLu function.
 However, due to the natural log and exponential, there's added computation compared to ReLUs, and ReLUs still have as good of results in practice.
 Therefore, Softplus is usually discouraged to be using deep learning.
 * Leaky ReLU - Have piecewise linear function in +ve domain.
 In -ve domain they have non-zero slope specifically, 0.01
+* PReLU - Alpha is a learned parameter from training along with other neural network parameters
+* Randomized Leaky ReLUs - Instead of Alpha being trained, it is sampled from a uniform distribution randomly.
+This can have an effect similar to drop out since you technically have a different network for each value of Alpha.
+And therefore, it is making something similar to an ensemble.
+At test time, all the values of Alpha are averaged together to a deterministic value to use for predictions.
+* ReLU6 - Capped at 6
+* eLU - Approximately linear in the non-negative portion of the input space and is smooth, monotonic and most importantly, non-zero in the negative portion of the input.The main drawback of ELUs are that they are more compositionally expensive than ReLUs due to having to calculate the exponential.

 ##### Why do we need non-linear activation functions?
 Using linear activation is essentially pointless.
 The composition of two linear functions is itself a linear function, and unless we use some non-linear activations, we are not computing more interesting functions.
 That’s why most experts stick to using non-linear activation functions.
 Adding non-linear activation functions to neural networks stops layers from collapsing back into just a linear model. <br/>